equinix-labs/BGP-Anycast-Workshop/Lab05.md

 vi vars.tf
 ```

-The sample below already has the count increated to 3.
+The sample below already has the count increased to 3.
 ```
 # number of hosts to deploy
 variable "instance_count" {